 - The South Beach Wine & Food Festival.
 Mid-February in Miami is a celebration for all senses.
 That’s when the South Beach Wine & Food Festival takes place.
 The 5-day event includes brunches and lunches, dinners, wine seminars, family events, fitness activities, walk-around tastings, and late-night parties.

 - The city overflows with art and culture.
-One of the things that make Miami special is its inimitable art and culture scene.
+One of the things that make Miami worth visiting is its inimitable art and culture scene.
 The Magic City has its own ballet, philharmonic, professional theater company, and wonderful museums (check next section).
 All these make Miami a center of attraction for culture aficionados.

 - The first Burger King (BK) restaurant opened its doors in the Sunshine City in 1954.
 Miami is also host to BK’s headquarters.
 In 1957, the fast-food chain presented the Whopper – its now-iconic burger, which cost only 37 cents at the time.